julisam101/oim3690/logs/classnotes09.md

 - inline will always override internal and external
 - the more partiuclar it is, the more priority it has

-- What if you want only the firs two paragraphs one color from the rest?
+- What if you want only the first two paragraphs one color from the rest?
         - would give the section a class name
         - in the CSS folder, you would put p. then the color